jupyterhub/mybinder.org-deploy/docs/source/deployment/how.md

           https://github.com/jupyterhub/<REPO-NAME>/compare/<OLD-HASH>...<NEW-HASH>

 5. Review, accept, and merge this PR.
-This will make Travis deploy the changes to [staging.mybinder.org](https://staging.mybinder.org), and run tests in the `tests/` directory against it. **In this case, you can merge your own PR**.
-Note that if the PR is a large change to the Kubernetes setup, this may take some time, and Travis may time-out in the process.
-If this happens and you _expect_ it to happen, you can restart travis a few times.
+This will make GitHub Actions deploy the changes to [staging.mybinder.org](https://staging.mybinder.org), and run tests in the `tests/` directory against it. **In this case, you can merge your own PR**.
+Note that if the PR is a large change to the Kubernetes setup, this may take some time, and GitHub Actions may time-out in the process.
+If this happens and you _expect_ it to happen, you can restart the build a few times.
 6. If the tests succeed, the change will be deployed to mybinder.org.
 7. If the tests fail, the change will *not* be deployed to mybinder.org.
    You must then investigate why it failed. **If you can